 Deciding to represent yourself in your divorce can feel overwhelming.
-To help you navigate the court system, this article provides a basic overview of divorce in New Jersey.
+To help you navigate the court system, this article provides a basic overview of the divorce process in New Jersey.

 New Jersey courts use the terms “divorce” and “dissolution” interchangeably.
-Both words mean the same---a court process that ends the marriage.
-The court will also make decisions about divorce-related issues, such as child custody and support, division of debts and assets, and alimony.
+Both words mean the same thing—a court process that ends the marriage.
+During a divorce proceeding, the court will also make decisions about divorce-related issues, such as child custody and support, division of debts and assets, and alimony awards.

 A “fault” divorce means that one spouse’s actions or behavior has caused the marriage to fall apart.
 Although there are a number of reasons or “grounds” under state law, two of the more common fault grounds are: